January 2018 NZGD2000 coordinate update

 Why are the horizontal and vertical update areas different?

 LINZ is implementing a hybrid patch to the deformation model, this includes components of a reverse and forward patch.
-Coordinates in the affected area will have movements accounted for by the reverse patch and some movement absorbed by forward patch Actual horizontal movement outside the update area will not be applied to the NZGD2000 coordinates.
+Coordinates in the affected area will have movements accounted for by the reverse patch and some movement absorbed by the forward patch.
+Actual horizontal movement outside the update area will not be applied to the NZGD2000 coordinates.
 The movements will be accounted for or absorbed by forward patch component of the update to the deformation model.

 Land movement maps show actual movements caused by the Kaikoura Earthquake.

 It is important that NZVD2016 continues to reflect actual elevation and height differences.
-Critical; infrastructure such as sewerage and water reticulation need to designed and laid out using heighting information that reflects reality.
+Critical infrastructure such as sewerage and water reticulation need to designed and laid out using heighting information that reflects reality.

 What tools are available to update my spatial database?